Adventures in Odyssey: Video series

+Feature film

+On August 3, 2024, at the One Grand Party live show in celebration of the 1000th episode, Focus on the Family president Jim Daly announced an upcoming animated project.
+On December 4, 2025, Focus announced an upcoming feature film scheduled for fall of 2026 titled Adventures in Odyssey: Journey into the Impossible.
+The film was developed from an idea by long-time executive producer Dave Arnold, with art direction by ex-Disney animator John Pomeroy.
+The story was expected to be a prequel to the audio series, following a young Whit and his wife Jenny as they create Whit's End.
+A new design style for the character art was also announced simultaneously, to ensure the character designs were consistent between the movie and the art for the audio drama and comics.
+This new art would replace the long-running character designs and art style for the show, established by artist Gary Locke from 2001-2025.

 Computer games

 Christian video game developer Digital Praise has released three computer games based on the series, Adventures in Odyssey: The Treasure of the Incas, Adventures in Odyssey: The Sword of the Spirit, and Adventures in Odyssey: The Great Escape.
 Will Ryan, Katie Leigh, and Paul Herlinger voiced the main characters of the games.

 The Imagination Station Book Series

 The Imagination Station Book Series is based on the machine of the same name in the Adventures in Odyssey audio dramas.
 It takes characters back to see events in history using the power of their own imagination.
 There are currently 35 installments in the series, along with 11 audiobooks.

 Eugene Sings!

 Eugene Sings! and Eugene Sings!
 Christmas are Adventures in Odyssey musical albums, released by Tyndale House.
 Both feature songs written and sung by Will Ryan, voicing Eugene Meltsner from the series.

 Merchandise

 Since 1987, Adventures in Odyssey has released hundreds of products related to the show, including those listed above as well as apparel, toys, games, calendars, pens, stickers, pins, water bottles, bookmarks, and other collectibles.
 Some are sold through retail outlets others are promotional items that are given away to certain people or at special events.
 There is even a display case in the Welcome Center of Focus on the Family in Colorado Springs, Colorado that showcases some of the rarest memorabilia.
 Many fans of Adventures in Odyssey have become collectors of these products along with the audio albums, books and videos.
 There have been fan-sponsored contests to showcase these collections.
 The largest collection consisting of over 2,200 unique items currently resides in Indianapolis, Indiana in the OdysseyFan Museum.